KhronosGroup/glTF-Tutorials/PBR Tutorial.md

 ## What is a material?
 Materials are high-level descriptions used to model surfaces specified by mixtures of BRDFs and BTDFs.
 These BSDFs are specified as parameters that help frame the visual properties of the material.
 For example, we can describe a matte material by providing a diffuse reflection value to describe how light interacts with the surface and a scalar roughness value to describe its texture.
 To move from a matte to a plastic, we could simply add a glossy specular reflection value to the matte material to recreate the specular highlights that can be seen on plastics.

+Once a material has been described, we can then use this material on meshes throughout a 3D scene.
+You could create a single material and assign it to every object within a scene, but that would make for quite a boring application.
+With physically-based materials, we can create complex materials that bring a scene to life and offer visually compelling experiences to the user.

-Here is a list of some common materials and what their descriptions might entail...
+To get a better idea of what we can create with this abstraction, here is a list of some common materials and what their descriptions might entail...
-* Glass -- Specular reflection and transmission
 * Mirror -- Perfect specular reflection
-* Metal -- Fresnel equations for conductors
+* Metal -- Diffuse and specular reflections described by the Fresnel equations for conductors
-* Translucent -- Diffuse reflection, glossy specular reflection, and transmission
+* Clear Glass -- A combination of specular reflection and transmission
+* Dyed Glass -- Specular reflection and transmission as in clear glass, but with added diffuse reflection to account for the color

 ## Where does glTF come in?
 As you may know, glTF is a 3D file format that is increasingly becoming a standard in the CG community.
 It has the capability to encode everything in a 3D scene including meshes, cameras, lights, joint hierarchies, samples, and materials.
 This means that glTF can give many software applications, such as game engines and modeling software, the capability of importing and exporting entire scenes by using a single file type.

 However, with the rise in demand for PBR materials within these applications, it has become clear that there is no consistency in the language used to describe these materials.
-For example, the parameters used in Unreal Engine are base color, roughness, metallic, and specular while Marmoset uses albedo, microsurface, and reflectivity.
-This creates a language barrier between artists and developers who use different applications and makes it difficult for them to switch frequently between them.
-With this in mind, glTF can become the meeting point for all of these applications and unify the language in which the CG community uses to discuss physically-based materials.
+For example, the parameters for physically-based materials used in Unreal Engine 4 are base color, roughness, metallic, and specular while Marmoset uses albedo, microsurface, and reflectivity.
+This creates a language barrier between artists and developers who use different applications and makes it difficult for users to switch easily between them.

+With this in mind, glTF can become the meeting point for all of these applications and unify the language that the CG community uses to discuss physically-based materials, all while giving graphics applications the capability to efficiently transmit high-quality 3D scenes.

 ## References
-* PBRT
+* _Physically Based Rendering, Second Edition: From Theory To Implementation_, by Matt Pharr and Greg Humphreys
 * http://www.cs.cornell.edu/courses/cs6630/2012sp/notes/03brdf.pdf

+## Acknowledgements
+* Adam Mally
+* Akshay Shah
+* Patrick Cozzi